UAFramework/git-homework-fix-errors/homework.md

 What is 2 + 2?

-5
+4

 ## Question 2

 What is the opposite of Black?

-Purple
+White

 ## Question 3

 What is the  2 * 3 * 6 * 1 * 10 * 34?

-1322
+12240

 ## Question 4

 What does HTML stand for?

-Hyper Tall Massive Language
+Hyper Text Markup Language

 ## Question 5

 What is CSS useful for?

-Making a website go faster
+Describing website fonts, styles, colors, etc.
 ## Question 6

 Using CSS, how would I select every `<h1>` tag on the page?